Recent Advances in Multimodal Affective Computing: An NLP Perspective: Multimodal Affective Computing Tasks

-Multimodal multi-label emotion recognition seeks to create AI systems that can understand and categorize emotions expressed through various modalities simultaneously.
-This task is challenging due to the complexity and variability of human emotions, differences in emotional expression across individuals and cultures, and the need for effective integration of diverse modalities.
+\paragraph{Application Scenarios} Multimodal multi-label emotion recognition aims to jointly interpret and classify co-occurring emotions from multimodal signals, supporting real-world applications such as affect-aware dialogue systems, mental health monitoring, and human–computer interaction.
+It remains challenging due to the complexity and variability of human emotions, cross-individual and cross-cultural differences, and the difficulty of fusing heterogeneous modalities.